 It is contradictory to think of a “pest” being anything other than a nuisance, but in reality, there are many that will help your garden flourish naturally.
 Take a look at the list below to learn which critters should stay and which should go.

-3. Spiders – When found indoors, spiders are widely disliked and even feared.
+When found indoors, spiders are widely disliked and even feared.
 However, when you see a spider outdoors in its natural habitat, you should let it be.
 In turn, it will provide beneficial pest control in your gardens.
-They will eat aphids, caterpillars, grasshoppers and fruit flies, all of which have the potential to damage your plants.
+Spiders will eat aphids, caterpillars, grasshoppers and fruit flies, all of which have the potential to damage your plants.

-4. Ground Beetles – There are over 2,500 different types of ground beetles.
-They are nocturnal and will eat whatever bugs they find on the ground.
-They will help you get rid of slugs, snails, cutworms, cabbage maggots, and caterpillars.
+There are over 2,500 different types of ground beetles.
+Most species are nocturnal and will eat whatever bugs they find on the ground.
+Beetles will help you get rid of slugs, snails, cutworms, cabbage maggots, and caterpillars.
 They are attracted to perennials where they can lay their eggs, as well as compost piles which they will feed on.

 This is just a small sampling of some of the most common beneficial garden critters.
 There are many more insects that can help your garden flourish, so before you squash the next bug you see in your garden, make sure you check whether it’s a good guy or a bad guy!